Kohnert posets and polynomials of northeast diagrams: Introduction

 \begin{theorem} Let $D$ be a northeast diagram.
 Then $\mathcal{P}(D)$ is a refinement of $\mathcal{P}^{ele}(D)$; in particular, $\mathcal{P}(D)$ and $\mathcal{P}^{ele}(D)$ are equal as sets. \end{theorem}

 In other words, any diagram $D_1 \in \mathcal{P}(D)$ may be reached from $D$ via only elementary moves.
 This non-trivial fact makes the analysis of the Kohnert posets of northeast diagrams considerably more tractable.
-In Section~\ref{sec:labelings}, we also develop a notion of labeled diagrams, which is not specific to northeast diagrams, that is instrumental in many of the proofs that follow.
+The converse of Theorem~\ref{thm:NEKohnertPosetEle} is false in general.
+For instance, any diagram with at most one cell in each column satisfies that $\mathcal{P}(D)$ is a refinement of $\mathcal{P}^{ele}(D)$, regardless of whether $D$ is northeast.
+It would be very instructive to classify the diagrams $D$ for which this phenomenon occurs.
+In Section~\ref{sec:labelings}, we develop the notion of tableaux, expanding on the idea of Kohnert tableaux introduced by Assaf in \cite[Section 5]{A21}, in a setting more general than northeast diagrams.
+These tableaux are instrumental in proving the subsequent theorems.